 The main objective has been to facilitate and encourage research collaboration, networking possibilities and knowledge exchange between energy researchers across Europe and Russia.
 There is a specific intention to help develop early career research skills through direct involvement in workshops and conferences, but also with a view to publication.

 The network has at its heart an understanding that energy, fossil fuels and non-traditional, can be perceived and understood from a number of different perspectives which is why it has been a topic for university departments as diverse as engineering, economics, business studies, law, politics and international relations.
 It is for this reason that the network has always sought to support and encourage inter-disciplinary communication and learning amongst its members.

-PEEER members are currently working on a new book for Edward Elgar, the Handbook on the International Political Economy of Energy & Resources' (forthcoming 2017).
-The book will form part of the Edward Elgar series of Handbooks on Research in International Political Economy edited by Professor Matthew Watson and Professor Benjamin J. Cohen.
+PEEER members published a book for Edward Elgar, the Handbook on the International Political Economy of Energy & Resources (2018).
+The handbook offers a comprehensive overview of the latest research from leading scholars on the international political economy of energy and resources.
+The chapters cover all levels of governance, from global to local, and explore the wide range of issues emerging in fast changing politico-economic environments.
+The book forms part of the Edward Elgar series of Handbooks on Research in International Political Economy edited by Professor Matthew Watson and Professor Benjamin J. Cohen.
 For more information please see here and here.